 Know Your Risk

-We’ve never met a woman who didn’t wake up with her mind set on crossing off something from her to-do list and who didn’t fall asleep worried that she could have done one more thing.
-So often, taking care of yourself can fall to the bottom of your list, but knowing and managing your risk for heart disease and stroke could help save your life.
+We’ve never met a woman who didn’t wake up with her mind set on crossing something off her to-do list.
+Women often spend the day juggling so many tasks and roles that taking care of themselves can often fall to the bottom of their list.
+Women, it’s time to put your health first and understand your risk for heart disease – it could just save your life.

 High Blood Pressure and Women